kragen/dercuano/markdown/rsync-message-base.md

-A serious weakness of the Usenet implementation was that the message-ID is chosen by the sender, typically a string something like "trn.20190822.1830.10831@canonical.org", incorporating the hostname, the date and time, the software being used, the PID of the running process, and so on, in an effort to avoid accidental duplication.
+A serious weakness of the Usenet implementation was that the message-ID is chosen by the sender, typically a string something like “trn.20190822.1830.10831@canonical.org”, incorporating the hostname, the date and time, the software being used, the PID of the running process, and so on, in an effort to avoid accidental duplication.
 Nevertheless, bugs did sometimes result in unintentional duplication, and people sometimes engaged in intentional duplication to attempt censorship.

-Git uses a similar approach, but uses the SHA-1 of the "objects" as the message-ID rather than a sender-computed string.
+Git uses a similar approach, but uses the SHA-1 of the “objects” as the message-ID rather than a sender-computed string.
 It is conjectured to be computationally infeasible to produce a different object with the same SHA-1, even intentionally, much less accidentally.

-I think FidoNet used this approach to propagate messages in its "echos", which were distributed message bases similar to Usenet newsgroups, but somewhat more primitive.
-The Doctor tells me that the message-IDs FidoNet could use to avoid unlimited duplication of messages were tuples of the form (network, zone, region, board, sub, message), where the (zone, region, board) was a hierarchically assigned numerical address space uniquely identifying the particular bulletin board on which the message originated, and "network" presumably distinguished FidoNet proper from other networks that might use the same protocols.
+I think FidoNet used this approach to propagate messages in its “echos”, which were distributed message bases similar to Usenet newsgroups, but somewhat more primitive.
+The Doctor tells me that the message-IDs FidoNet could use to avoid unlimited duplication of messages were tuples of the form (network, zone, region, board, sub, message), where the (zone, region, board) was a hierarchically assigned numerical address space uniquely identifying the particular bulletin board on which the message originated, and “network” presumably distinguished FidoNet proper from other networks that might use the same protocols.

-(However, I'm not as familiar with FidoNet's protocols as I am with the internet protocols, and so I might have gotten that wrong.)
+(However, I’m not as familiar with FidoNet’s protocols as I am with the internet protocols, and so I might have gotten that wrong.)

 A weakness with the message-ID approach is that it still scales only